Having a financial plan in place has been linked to both mental and physical wellbeing, as suggested in our Quality of Life Report 2024.

 Explore: New to investing

-Personal financial planning works by creating a step-by-step guide to manage your money and reach your financial goals.
-It can help you identify where you want to be in life with regards to your money, and how you can potentially get there.
+Financial planning starts with you creating a step-by-step guide to manage your money and reach your financial goals.
+It can help you identify where you want to be in life, financially, and how you can potentially get there.

-Financial planning could help you feel more in control of your income and outgoings, as well as any investments you may have.
+Financial planning could help you feel more in control of your income and outgoings, as well as any savings and investments you may have.

 Not sure where to begin?
 Don’t worry, here are a few ways you can start putting plans in place: